RudgeLab/LOICA/README.md

 ## Tutorials

-Now that you have LOICA installed you can familiarize yourself with the tool using the [Jupyter tutorials](https://github.com/RudgeLab/LOICA/tree/master/notebooks) designed for this purpose.
+Now that you have LOICA installed you can familiarize yourself with the tool using the [Jupyter notebook tutorials](https://github.com/RudgeLab/LOICA/tree/master/notebooks) designed for this purpose.